aattea14/latin102/translation3.md

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+1) *Iove adiutore* enhances the meaning of the passage because it is written in the ablative case.
+This sticks out in the sentence and gives it a different meaning.